 Phase 1: Seminars (40 units).
 In cohort concentrations, the same group of students meet together online and for one- and two-week segments with a preset curriculum focused around the areas of interest listed below.

-The students joins one of the six possible cohorts available:
+The students joins one of the cohorts currently available:

 - Christian Spirituality

-- Church Planting

-- Hospital Chaplains

-- · Lideres Latinos en un Mundo Multicultural
+- Lideres Latinos en un Mundo Multicultural

-- Missional Leadership
+- Urban Ministry

 - Youth, Family and Culture

 Phase 2: Doctoral Project (8 units).
-For details, see below.